The Sampad Team

 Under her leadership, Sampad has flourished into a dynamic, forward-thinking arts and heritage organisation, which continues to play an influential role in creating and promoting opportunities for South Asian arts and artists in Birmingham, across the UK and beyond.

-She was highly commended by the judges at the Asian Women of Achievement Awards In 2015 and in 2017 she was appointed as a Festival Director for Birmingham’s biggest arts festival, the award-winning Birmingham Weekender.
+She was highly commended by the judges at the Asian Women of Achievement and received British Indian Award for raising arts and culture awareness in 2015.
+In 2017 she was appointed as a Festival Director for Birmingham’s biggest arts festival, the award-winning Birmingham Weekender.
+In 2018 she was Artistic Director for the Athletes’ Homecoming and brand launch of the forthcoming Commonwealth Games event in Birmingham in 2022.